martinring/thesis/src/5-Partitioning.md

-In summary, we are interested in finding the data points in the lower left corner of [#fig:runtime-idealized], which represent instances where only a small number of variables are fixed (i.e. the instance is as little restricted as possible), while at the same time runtime is kept small.
+In summary, we are interested in finding the data points in the lower left corner of [#fig:runtime-idealized], which represent instances where only a small number of variables are fixed (i.e. the instance is as little restricted as possible), while at the same time run time is kept small.

-## Verification Runtime Analysis
+## Verification Run Time Analysis

-The observations and discussions from above motivate an analysis of the verification runtime in order to determine the best possible data points.
+The observations and discussions from above motivate an analysis of the verification run time in order to determine the best possible data points.
 This poses an optimization problem which has not been clearly defined so far.
 In the following, a corresponding definition is provided which is used as a basis for the remainder of this work.